coderedcorp/coderedcms/docs/features/page_types/location_pages.rst

 Usage
 -----

-First start by creating a "Location Landing Page" and then add any number of "Location Page"'s as children of the "Location Landing Page".
-Each child page here represents a location that will have it's own page and show up in it's parent google map.
+First start by creating a "Location Landing Page" and then add any number of "Location Page"s as children of the "Location Landing Page".
+Each child page here represents a location that will have its own page and show up in its parent Google map.
 Add content to this page as you would for a normal Web Page.

 Location Landing Page
 ---------------------